 H.B.
 No. 2919 amends the Education Code to establish new provisions regarding the suspension of public school students who engage in certain conduct against school employees or volunteers.
-The bill mandates that a principal or appropriate administrator must suspend a student who retaliates against an employee or volunteer due to their association with a school district, specifically if the conduct meets the criteria of an offense under Section 22.01(a)(1) of the Penal Code or is otherwise violent and poses a threat to health or safety.
+The bill mandates that a principal or appropriate administrator must suspend a student who retaliates against an employee or volunteer due to their association with a school district, specifically if the conduct meets the criteria of an offense under Section 22.01(a)(1) of the Penal Code or is otherwise deliberately violent and poses a threat to the health or safety of others.
 Additionally, the bill clarifies that existing provisions regarding student conduct do not apply to the conduct described in this new subsection.

 Statutes affected: